 The Aspire is an excellent value despite its above-average price.
 Since we could use these pants for most of our mountain adventures, year-round, we think they are well worth the cost.
 They are also durable enough to last through many adventures and many seasons of use.

-The Aspire is our unequivocal Editors' Choice winner.
-It is versatile, comfortable, very lightweight, intelligently featured for a variety of uses, and even looks decent for a rain pant.
+The Aspire is versatile, comfortable, very lightweight, intelligently featured for a variety of uses, and even looks decent for a rain pant.
 We were blown away by the thoughtful details and careful craftsmanship of these pants.
 The only thing that would make us love these pants more is if they were full zip and slightly more adjustable at the cuffs.
 We love full zips for lightweight ski tours, summer mountaineering, and hiking -they make it much easier (and safer, for the pants!) to put them on when a storm blows over from the opposite side of the mountain and catches you off guard in your comfortable soft shell climbing pants.
 But overall, these pants were well worth that little bit of extra trouble and moderate loss of efficiency if you have to take crampons or skis off to get the pants on—less pack weight and bulk also contribute to efficiency, so we were still psyched.

 — Lyra Pierotti